 Yes, you can use a utility function for your payoff.
 Decision Tree Software comes with a rich modeling tool for various utility functions.
 You can learn more about using a Utility Function.
 For this simple example, we are avoiding utility functions.

 You can see the expected value of a node by hovering the mouse on a node.
 The tooltip will show metrics.

-By default, the Maximize Expected Value strategy is selected.
-You can change the strategy based on your risk attitude.
-Notice that, when you change the strategy to "LexiMin", the "Go By Plane" path is highlighted.
-LexiMin criterion is a criterion that evaluates an option based on the Worst Case Scenario.
-If you go by Car, from the above diagram, we can see that the worse case can be a cost of 998.53$.
+By default, the Maximize Expected utility criterion is selected.
+You can change the criterion based on your risk attitude.
+Notice that, when you change the criterion to "LexiMin", the "Go By Plane" path is highlighted.
+Maximin payoff criterion is a criterion that evaluates an option based on the Worst Case Scenario (for absolute pessimists).
+If you go by car, from the above diagram, we can see that the worse case can be a cost of 998.53$.
 But if you take the plane, the worst case is the same ticket price, which is -500.
 As 500$ is less than 998.53$, the "Go by plane" option is recommended.

 Node Analysis (Risk Profile)

 Select a node, and you will see all possible states (Risk Profile) generated base on the Monte Carlo Simulation.

 Finally, you need to perform a sensitivity analysis, to understand which variable affects more than another variable that can change your decision.
 Expand the Sensitivity Analysis tab,